IBM/WxMCPServer/README.md

 ### 5.4 Configuring WxMCPServer

--Use the [global variables](#6-integration-server-global-variables) to define MCP server-wide settings.
-Use the API specifc configuration headers to overwrite these settings per **MCP client**.
+- Use the [global variables](#6-integration-server-global-variables) to define MCP server-wide settings.
+Use the API specific configuration headers to overwrite these settings per **MCP client**.

 ### 5.5 Protecting WxMCPServer implementation

-If you do not run a local MCP server , but a shared one used for enterprise  scenarios, you should put the [WxMCPServer API](/resources/APIs/WxMCP-Server/WxMCP-Server-API-1.5.yaml) on the API Gateway in front of the **WxMCPServer** implementation.
-Ideally you put it into the same API product than **MCP Tool Catalog** API, so that all APIs share the same credentials ("Invoke, what you can list and vice versa").
+If you do not run a local MCP server, but a shared one used for enterprise scenarios, you should put the [WxMCPServer API](/resources/APIs/WxMCP-Server/WxMCP-Server-API-1.5.yaml) on the API Gateway in front of the **WxMCPServer** implementation.
+Ideally you put it into the same API product as the **MCP Tool Catalog** API, so that all APIs share the same credentials ("Invoke what you can list and vice versa").
 See full enterprise architecture below:

 ![Screenshot](/resources/images/enterprise-architecture.png)